theo-o/cs3604/README.md

 ## Screens
 <img src="https://img.cloud.lib.vt.edu/images/show.gif" width="80%"/>

-## Schema
-This application utilizes two DynamoDB tables:
-* Collection table stores collection information.
-A ```Collection``` type that presents a group of archives (digital asset or digital object).
-* Archive table stores digital object information.
-A ```Archive``` type that presents a digital asset or digital object.
-* Each type has many properties, see [Data Models](docs/data_model.md)

-## Techniques
+## Software Stack
-* AppSync: We use AppSync to handle the communication with backend DynamoDB and ElasiticSearch.
+* AppSync: We use AppSync to handle the communication with backend DynamoDB and OpenSearch.
 Please see the initial [examples](docs/appsync.md).
 This [file](src/graphql/queries.js) elaborates all the operations currently in use.
+* [AWS Amplify](https://aws.amazon.com/amplify/): We use Amplify to handle the authentication and authorization and connect to the backend AWS services.
 * DynamoDB: We use DynamoDB tables to store all the metadata.
-* ElasticSearch: We use ElasticSearch to enable full-text and faceted search.
+* OpenSearch: We use OpenSearch to enable full-text and faceted search.
 * IIIF Images: We use [aws-batch-iiif-generator](https://github.com/vt-digital-libraries-platform/aws-batch-iiif-generator) to generate IIIF tiles and manifest in AWS.

 ## Launching the app